SolderingKnowledge/interview_Q_A/answers.md

  * catching an event coming from the parent element to it's child element.

-3 apply(forComa, coma), apply([array]) methods, you can write a method that can be used on different objects. bind() creates a new function that will have "this"-(currentObject) set to the first parameter passed to bind().
+3 call(forComa, coma), apply([array]) methods, you can write a method that can be used on different objects. bind() creates a new function that will have "this"-(currentObject) set to the first parameter passed to bind().